liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/07-managing-staging-permissions.markdown

 and hides/shows the *Add Staging Process* button (![Add](../../../images/icon-add.png)) in the Site Administration menu's Staging app.
-This permission automatically applies the *Export/Import Application Info*, *Export/Import Pages*, and *Publish Application Info* permissions' functionality if they're not checked.
+This permission automatically applies the *Export/Import Application Info*, *Export/Import Pages*, and *Publish Application Info* permission functionality regardless of whether they're unselected.

 **View Staging:** If Publish Staging, Manage Pages, Manage Staging, or Update permissions are not granted, hides/shows the Site Administration menu's Staging